 - Schedule a month in advance a professionally administered fluid (culture-fair) IQ test such as the Raven Advanced Progressive Matrices (RAPM) or the Cattell Culture Fair III IQ test with a local psychologist or educationalist.
 Alternatively, inquire with your local Mensa society whether you can take a ‘culture fair’ Admission test.
 Culture fair tests are essentially fluid intelligence tests.

 - Leading up to your qualifying IQ test, commit to training your working memory capacity.
 Working memory capacity is your mental ‘workspace’.
 The larger the capacity, the more complex reasoning and problem solving you can do.
 There is a body of scientific evidence showing that working memory training can have widespread benefits for IQ and cognitive performance (review or journal article).
-Our HighIQPro brain training software application has been designed to expand working memory capacity and increase IQ level by 10-20 points.
+The evidence-based i3 Mindware brain training software application has been designed to expand working memory capacity and increase IQ level by 10-20 points.
 There is a money-back guarantee if you do not attain this IQ gain based on standardized IQ tests before and after training.
 IQ level is not fixed, and can be improved with training long term.

 - There are other lifestyle practices you can adopt over this period to increase your IQ.
 These include regular exercise, a brain-optimizing diet and unbroken, regular sleep.

 - After completing the i3 training program if you have chosen it, allow for at least two days before taking the qualifying IQ test.

 Full Scale IQ Test Strategy

 - Schedule a month in advance a Mensa accredited full scale IQ test.
 Click here for details from International Mensa.
 For those in the US click here.
 For those in the UK click here.
 Ensure that you establish that the test is ‘full scale’ – including verbal and quantitative problems.

 - Take the Mensa Home Test (see above).